School of Medicine (SOM)

 Mini-Med School grew out of a desire to reach out to the residents who live in the communities surrounding the School of Medicine.
 The program provides tuition-free classes designed to help Baltimore residents improve their health and well-being.
-Lectures are presented by faculty physicians and are open to everyone.
-In addition to providing the public with important health care information, the goal of the University of Maryland's mini-med school is to raise the public's awareness of biomedical research and the importance of enrolling in clinical trials.
-The mini-med school helps provide a better understanding of the basic terms and concepts used in the biomedical sciences, the processes involved in science and the importance of research to modern society.
+Lectures are presented by faculty physicians and open to everyone.
+In addition to providing the public with important health care information, the goal of the University of Maryland's Mini-Med School is to raise the public's awareness of biomedical research and the importance of enrolling in clinical trials.
+The Mini-Med School helps provide a better understanding of the basic terms and concepts used in the biomedical sciences, the processes involved in science, and the importance of research to modern society.

-Maryland Area Health Education Center (MAHEC) program The AHEC Program began in the early 1970s when many areas of the United States were faced with severe shortages of health care professionals, including doctors, nurses, pharmacists, and public health workers.
-One of the Commission’s recommendations led to the development of Area Health Education Centers (known as AHECs).
-The mission of the Maryland AHEC is to improve the health status of Marylanders through community educational partnerships that foster a commitment to enhancing healthcare access in the rural and urban underserved areas of the state.
+Maryland Area Health Education Center (MAHEC): The AHEC program began in the early 1970s, when many areas of the United States were faced with severe shortages of health care professionals, including doctors, nurses, pharmacists, and public health workers.
+One of the Carnegie Commission’s recommendations led to the development of Area Health Education Centers (known as AHECs).
+The mission of the Maryland AHEC is to improve the health status of Marylanders through community educational partnerships that foster a commitment to enhancing health care access in the rural and urban underserved areas of the state.

 School of Medicine Students Help Those In Need